 Here are 7 reasons why you should start using DM:

 1. It gets results

-2. DM gives an opportunity to create a tangible relationship with customers
+2. It creates a tangible relationship with customers

 Holding a physical piece of content can have a far more profound impact on a customer than email or other types of marketing.